PedroMarianoAlmeida/offical-turbo-v1/README.md

 - Order of imports: external packages, internal packages, elements inside the project
 - Files smaller than 100 lines
+- The exports on package.json should reflect folder structure (to facilitate to check if some is missing)

 ## TODO